 Radar is one of those technologies where math and physics dominate.
-To make matters worse for Americans, much of the math that relates to surface areas is in metric scale and the speeds are in meters...
-But remember that a meter and a yard are close enough in size that, for the layman, you can read "yard" when you see "meter" and it will work for you from the standpoint of understanding.
+To make matters worse for Americans, much of the math that relates to surface areas is in metric scale and the speeds are in meters.
+Remember that a meter and a yard are close enough in size that, for the layman, you can read "yard" when you see "meter" and it will work for you from the standpoint of understanding.

-Well, what does this mean?
-Surface area reflection - THE key item when it comes to what can we see under what conditions - is a measure called "Radar Cross Section" (RCS).
-The RCS of an object, expressed in square meters (remember that a square yard is an area 3 feet x 3 feet...), measures the strength of an object's signal returns to your device.
-Objects with big RCS's return signals from a greater distance and through tougher weather conditions than any object with a lower RCS, at a given amount of power output from your radar.
-So, what are typical objects in terms of square meters (yards)?
-A tender is roughly 1 RCS (1 square meter); a typical recreational boat would be roughly a 5 RCS (5 square meters); a Navy cruiser is about 160,000 RCS!
+What does this mean?
+Surface area reflection - the key item when it comes to what can we see under what conditions - is a measure called "Radar Cross Section" (RCS).

+The RCS of an object, expressed in square meters (Remember that a square yard is an area 3 feet by 3 feet), measures the strength of an object's signal returns to your device.
+Objects with high RCS's return signals from a greater distance and through tougher weather conditions than any object with a lower RCS, at a given amount of power output from your radar.

+So, what are typical objects in terms of square meters (yards), as measured from stem to stern to gunwale?
+A tender is roughly 3 RCS (9' long x 1' gunwale); a typical recreational boat would be roughly a 10 RCS (18' long x 1.5' gunwale); a Navy cruiser might be about 10,000 RCS!